Nepomuceno/rke2-azure-tf/examples/quickstart/README.md

 ## Quick Deployment

-- Run from this example directory, e.g. `cd example`
+- Run from this examples directory, e.g. `cd examples/quickstart`
 - Copy `terraform.tfvars.sample` to `terraform.tfvars`
 - Change `cluster_name` and other settings, but most can be left as the defaults
 - Run `terraform apply -auto-approve`